 However, from a strong-coupling viewpoint, another scenario has recently been put forward, starting from other transport theories\cite{Hartnoll-PRB_2013,Patel-PRB,Lucas-PRB,Hartnoll_PRB_2014,Freire-AP_2020,Freire-AP_2017,Freire-EPL,Freire-EPL_2018,Freire-AP_2014,Zaanen-CUP,Sachdev-MIT,freire_2020,ips-hermann2,Freire_Mandal_2022,Berg2019,Berg2022,Chowdhury_RMP} that draw inspiration from non-perturbative calculations in holographic models of metallic states (see, e.g., Refs. \cite{Zaanen-CUP,Sachdev-MIT,Chowdhury_RMP}).
 This new perspective is based on the memory-matrix approach\cite{Forster-HFBSCF(1975),Goetze_Woefle,Rosch_Andrei,Chowdhury_RMP} that successfully captures the hydrodynamic regime, which is expected to describe the non-equilibrium dynamics of the strange metal phase.
 In this point of view, due to the strong coupling nature of the spin-fermion interaction in two spatial dimensions \cite{Metlitski-PRBb(2010)}, the bosonic order parameter fluctuations will not only couple to the hot-spots, but it can also couple effectively to the remaining parts of the underlying FS via composite operators \cite{Vicari_2008,Hartnoll_Hofman}.
 Consequently, the whole FS is expected to become ``lukewarm'', which could then lead in some cases to non-Fermi-liquid behavior in the transport coefficients.

-In the present work, we plan to investigate transport and thermodynamic properties of the $Z_2$ antiferromagnetic spin-fermion model using the sign-problem-free QMC method.
-The main aim of our study is to perform non-perturbative QMC simulations on this model for stronger couplings in a regime where the Eliashberg approximation in principle is not expected to yield qualitatively good results.
+In the present paper, we investigate transport and thermodynamic properties of the $Z_2$ AFM spin-fermion model using the sign-problem-free QMC method.
+The main aim of our paper is to perform nonperturbative QMC simulations on this model for stronger couplings in a regime where the Eliashberg approximation, in principle, is not expected to yield qualitatively good results.
 Specifically, we will focus on describing the metallic state that exists above $T_c$ in the corresponding phase diagram.
-In this way, our goal here will be to address the following fundamental questions regarding the present problem: $i)$ Can a superconducting phase with $d$-wave symmetry exist in the $Z_2$ antiferromagnetic spin-fermion model at low enough temperatures? $ii)$ Can a strange metal with $T$-linear resistivity emerge in the model above the $d$-wave superconducting phase? $iii)$ What is the mechanism that drives the formation of this non-Fermi liquid metallic state?
+In this way, our goal here will be to address the following fundamental questions regarding the present problem: (i) Can a superconducting phase with $d$-wave symmetry exist in the $Z_2$ AFM spin-fermion model at low enough temperatures? (ii) Can a strange metal with $T$-linear resistivity emerge in the model above the $d$-wave superconducting phase? (iii) What is the mechanism that drives the formation of this non-Fermi liquid metallic state?

-Therefore, the remainder of this work will be organized as follows: In Sec. \ref{sec:II}, we will define the $Z_2$ antiferromagnetic spin-fermion model that we want to investigate.
+Therefore, the remainder of this work will be organized as follows: In Sec. \ref{sec:II}, we will define the $Z_2$ AFM spin-fermion model that we want to investigate.
 In Sec. \ref{sec:III}, we briefly explain the sign-problem-free QMC methodology applied to this model.
 Next, in Sec. \ref{sec:IV}, we will present our numerical results regarding this investigation.
 In Sec. \ref{sec:V}, we end with the summary and an outlook of our present study.
-Lastly, we provide more details in Appendix \ref{AppendixA} about the finite size effects of the QMC simulations.
+Lastly, in the Appendix we provide more details about the finite size effects on our simulation results.